theopensourceway/guidebook/getting-started/essentials-of-building-a-community.md

 * Many people joining are novices.
 Some need training in the technology being developed, some in tools, and most in how to interact effectively in the group.
 * People like to be recognized for their contributions, especially if they are volunteers.
 * Non-technical contributions in advocacy and community-building are often unnoticed or undervalued.
-* Diversity in gender, race, and ability make a big difference in how useful the product is to broad groups of users, but this diversity is hard to achieve.
+* Diversity in gender, race, and ability make a big difference in how useful the product is to broad groups of users, but achieving this diversity is difficult.

 ## Building leadership
 There are many leadership roles.
 Many technical projects focus on technical leadership, which people usually take on after making technical contributions.
 Other types of leadership include: